veecle/veecle-pxros/README.md

 1. Install [rustup](https://rustup.rs) and this [toolchain](./rust-toolchain.toml): this is needed by Rust Analyzer to compile and test tricore-agnostic code and by HighTec's installer to configure the default toolchain.

-2. Install HighTec's [Rust](https://hightec-rt.com/en/rust-evaluation) compiler toolchains.
+2. Install HighTec's [Rust](https://hightec-rt.com/en/rust-evaluation) compiler toolchain.
 Register and follow their installation instruction.

 3. If on Windows, install Infineon's [DAS and MEMTOOL](https://www.infineon.com/cms/en/tools/aurix-tools/free-tools/infineon): these tools are required to utilize [tricore-probe](https://github.com/veecle/tricore-probe).
 If you are using Linux, please follow the guidelines provided in the repository.